atextor/OGIT-wiki/Basic-Concepts.md

 ### 2. NTO - Node Type Ontology

-A NTO contains concepts of a certain domain.
+An NTO contains concepts of a certain domain.
 The differentiation between SGO and NTO is made to allow subject matter experts to deal with NTO definitions while strategic experts deal with the definition of the big picture.

 Examples for NTOs: